svn2github/zlib123/source/Spreadsheet/OdfExcel2007Addin/OdfExcel2007AddinSetup/README.txt

 ODF Add-in for Excel2007
 ========================

-Thank you for downloading ODF Add-in for Excel XP.
-The purpose of the software is to enable users to open ODF Specification based documents in Excel XP and demonstrate the interoperability between OpenXML & ODF specifications.
+Thank you for downloading ODF Add-in for Excel 2007.
+The purpose of the software is to enable users to open ODF Specification based documents in Excel 2007 and demonstrate the interoperability between OpenXML & ODF specifications.
 Since this is still a beta release, you may use and test it... at your own risk!
 Any feedback is welcome though! ;)

 Software Requirements
 ---------------------